AnXingju/Excercises-on-Linux/README.md

-# SomeExercisesforLinux
+# Program on Linux
- here are some my exercises code for Linux
+ My exercises and homework code on Linux.The program is written by Shell(.sh).